krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 Here, just two sequences are possible: 2-1-4-3 and 2-3-4-1.
 Only the latter satisfies the constraints, and we can resolve not one but two cells in this row.

-Importantly, there will be cases—especially in larger boards—where clue elimination via sequence filtration may not yet allow us to resolve cells completely but will still will allow us to pare down constraint lists.
+Importantly, there will be cases--especially in larger boards--where clue elimination via sequence filtration may not yet allow us to resolve cells completely but will still will allow us to pare down constraint lists.
 If for the first cell in a row a filtered sequence list shows only two possibilities where we had more possibilities listed, we're justified in constraining the cell to only these two possibilities, since no valid sequences for the row or column contain the other values.

 In this way, even where sequence filtration can't resolve cells outright, it can help whittle away at the constraint lists until we can resolve cells.
 Iterating through this edge constraint technique will, for valid and publishable puzzles, converge toward a solution.